shaungt1/How-To-Block-Sites-With-Free-Parental-Control/Windows Fast Block/README.md

 > This is a program I am writting that will let parents click and add all the blocks to the host file at once.
 I will update the progress of this program.
 This will let parents aviod having to copy and paste and flush DNS manually.

+!!!Warning ⚠ !!
+If you have IP web adresses in your hosts file you will need to copy and past them back.
+These files will be deleted once you click the KidBlocker script below.
+I recomend checking your file.
+If you have anything in it move the orginal hosts file to your desktop.
+Then click the kidblocker script, and then copy the web address and IPs to the new file.
+Usally there are not entries on the host file but some programs might have posted one there.
+Follow the instructions [here](https://github.com/shaungt1/How-To-Block-Sites-With-Free-Parental-Control)

 ## Instructions

 - Download both batch files to your windows desktop